 Seed keeping notes

 Allow flowers to completely dry out until they fluff like dandelions.
-Check the seed maturity under the fluff - they will ripen as seen in our final photo.
+Check the seed maturity under the fluff - if you can remove the fluff easily and you see many small hard seeds attached underneath, it is ready.
 Harvest the seeds and allow them to dry further in a well-ventilated place away from direct sunlight.